-Dr. Dagi is a director of the Anesthesia Patient Safety Foundation, the Council on Surgical and Perioperative Safety (CSPS), and the Beth Israel Deaconess Medical Center.
-He is the immediate past chair of the Committee on Perioperative Care of the American College of Surgeons and the CSPS.
-He is former chair of the Georgia Neurosurgical Society, and former director of the American Association of Neurological Surgeons, the Georgia Institute of Technology, the Wharton School of the University of Pennsylvania, the Goergen Entrepreneurial Institute, the Program in Biomedical Entrepreneurship of the Harvard-MIT Program in Health Sciences and Technology, the Georgia Biomedical Alliance, the Southeast Lifesciences Investor Association, and the Georgia Entrepreneur Foundation.
-He was a delegate to the US-Israel Science and Technology Foundation and helped found the Israel Life Sciences Association.
-He was appointed to advise on biotechnology initiatives in Northern Ireland, and to CURAM, the medical device initiative as part of the National University of Ireland in Galway.
-As special assistant to the Assistant Secretary of Defense for Health Affairs, he developed and implemented logistics for medical support during the first Gulf War.
-He also served as special assistant to the Secretary of the Administrative Conference, and medical advisor to the Office of Technology Assessment of the Congress of the United States.
-He served at the FDA on the panel for neurological drugs and devices.
+Teo is former chair of the Georgia Neurosurgical Society, and former director of the American Association of Neurological Surgeons, the Georgia Institute of Technology, the Wharton School of the University of Pennsylvania, the Georgia Biomedical Alliance, the Southeast Lifesciences Investor Association, and the Georgia Entrepreneur Foundation.
+He advises CURAM, the medical device initiative of the National University of Ireland in Galway.
+He was a medical advisor to the Office of Technology Assessment of the Congress of the United States and served at the FDA on the panel for neurological drugs and devices.
 He has advised sovereign governments, states and universities on life science and biomedical investment and innovation initiatives.

-Dr. Dagi holds academic appointments at Harvard Medical School and Queen’s University Belfast, where he chairs the advisory panel for the School of Medicine.
+Teo has held academic appointments at Harvard Medical School and Queen’s University Belfast, where he chaired the advisory panel for the School of Medicine and, currently chairs the advisory panel for the School of Management.
 He serves on the faculty of the NVCA’s Venture Capital Institute and has lectured on innovation in health care at Harvard Business School.
 He has authored or edited eight books and over 150 articles and chapters.
-He received an AB from Columbia College, MD and MPH from Johns Hopkins, MBA from Wharton, the DMedSc from Queen’s University Belfast, and a DHC from the Kaunas Technical Institute in Lithuania He completed his neurosurgical training at the Massachusetts General Hospital and Harvard, where he was a Neuroresearch Foundation Fellow and the Joseph P. Kennedy, Jr, Fellow, and in London.
+He received an AB from Columbia College, MD and MPH from Johns Hopkins, MBA from Wharton, the DMedSc from Queen’s University Belfast, and a DHC from the Kaunas Technical Institute in Lithuania

-Dr. Dagi is board certified in neurological surgery and qualified in international health and flight medicine.
+Dr. Dagi is board certified in neurological surgery.
 For his work in international disaster assistance, he was awarded the US Humanitarian Service Medal and Fellowship in the College of Critical Care Medicine.
-He was recently granted Fellowship ad hominem by the Royal College of Surgeons of Edinburgh.
+He was granted Fellowship ad hominem by the Royal College of Surgeons of Edinburgh.